 There’s already a lot of things we need to fit into our mornings, and it can be difficult to add cleaning the juicer to that list.
 Afterall, juicers are not notoriously quick things to clean.

-Additionally, making celery juice on a regular basis can be wasteful of the good fibrous materials and can also take a while because
+Additionally, making celery juice on a regular basis can be wasteful of the good fibrous materials.

 To solve the first problem, use this blender method.